Article Table Of Contents

 - Home prices increased in the last year, and

 - Above 5,000 people (Bigger cities have more data points)

-Turns out that Newport is the best potential gem in the not-so-rough in the Granite State.
+Turns out that Winchester is the best potential gem in the not-so-rough in the Granite State.

 Read on for more on these places.

-There You Have It – The Best Places To Purchase A House In New Hampshire for 2019
+There You Have It - The Best Places To Purchase A House In new hampshire for 2020

 There's our analysis of the best places to buy a house in New Hampshire.
 And, to be clear, we aren't necessarily saying these places are the best places to live, just that it looks like they might be in a couple of years based on the data.

 In fact, every place in the following table meets our criteria, so even though it may not look super long, remember we started off with all 0 places in the state.